 Mark Guiney is a Catholic youth minister, speaker and author.
 Philomena is his debut novel (and hopefully there’s more to come about Cyprian, Veronica and Basil!).
 After writing Philomena, Mark started his own media company and self-publishes his novel through Amazon.
 Philomena won the Tuscany Prize for Catholic Young Adult Fiction.
 You can find Mark Guiney on Facebook or Goodreads or drop by his website.

 This book was provided for review courtesy of the author; all opinions expressed are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.